josephbertino/clue_solver/README.md

     2. Your "Player Number", where you are in the rotation (1, 2, 3,...)
     3. The cards in your hand

-**When Dealing Cards to Players**
-+ **Please Note** that the tool determines the size of each Player's hand based on the total number of players and the size of the deck (21 cards in the standard game, however you may change this to suit your board!
-See [Configuration](#configuration) below).
-+ Depending on the number of Players, not all Players will have the same number of cards in their hand.
-E.g. when there are 4 Players, and playing with the standard 21-card deck, two Players will have 5 cards in their hand and the others will have 4 cards.
-+ Deal cards one at a time in Round Robin order: Player 1 gets one card, then Player 2, then Player 3, etc.
-  * When there are 'leftover' cards, they should be distributed to the first players in the rotation (starting with Player 1)

 <figure>
     <img src="sources/setup_detail.png" width="900" height="100">
     <figcaption>Entering the cards in your HAND before the game starts</figcaption>
 </figure>

 **Entering Your Hand at the Game's Start**
-  + Enter the contents of your hand as a comma-delimited, list of values, with no whitespace. e.g.
+  + Enter the contents of your hand as a comma-delimited list of values, with no whitespace. e.g.
     `>>> Enter Your Hand, comma separated (e.g. 'knife,hall,pipe,...'): study,green,white,rope,kitchen`
   + The card values must match elements of the lists `SUSPECT`, `WEAPON`, and `ROOM` defined in `./defs.py`
     + e.g. the Lead Pipe should simply be entered as `pipe`
     + e.g. Colonel Mustard should be entered as `mustard`
   + No whitespace, only alpha-strings separated by commas, and order of cards **does not matter**

+**Caution: When Dealing Cards to Players**
++ **Please Note** that the tool determines the size of each Player's hand based on the total number of players and the size of the deck (21 cards in the standard game, however you may change this to suit your board!
+See [Configuration](#configuration) below).
++ Depending on the number of Players, not all Players will have the same number of cards in their hand.
+E.g. when there are 4 Players, and playing with the standard 21-card deck, two Players will have 5 cards in their hand and the others will have 4 cards.
++ Deal cards one at a time in Round Robin order: Player 1 gets one card, then Player 2, then Player 3, etc.
+  * When there are 'leftover' cards, they should be distributed to the first players in the rotation (starting with Player 1)

 ---